mpedrak/operating_systems/README.md

-# Programy w C
+# Programs w C

-Stworzone na potrzeby laboratoriów podczas kursu Systemy operacyjne AGH
+Created for the laboratories during the AGH UST Operating Systems course